 Ownership made possible for everyone.

 The Cook County Whole Foods Co-op was born on a homestead named, Castle Yonder, just outside of Grand Marais, MN in the late 1960s.
 Several families in the Good Harbor Hill neighborhood were looking for a simple life on the land.
 This lifestyle included healthy, inexpensive foods.
 True to our roots, Cook County Whole Foods Co-op still celebrates these values.
 That’s why we now offer The Good Harbor Hill Discount to owners old and new alike.

 How to apply:

-1. To qualify for the GHH Scholarship, you must apply for ownership at our Co-op, and make a minimum of two, $12 quarterly payments (or a single payment of $24).
+1. To qualify for the GHH Scholarship, you must apply for ownership at our Co-op, and make a minimum of one $12 payment.
 Ownership benefits start with the first $12 equity payment.

 2. Complete this form and return it to the Co-op.

 3. Recipients remain anonymous, except for the minimal staff needed to process your information.